Are you an adviser? Go to Unbiased Pro

 How much take home pay would I get working for an umbrella company?

-Your take home pay will depend on your tax rate and the fee the umbrella company charges, which comes in two forms:
+Your take home pay working for an umbrella will depend on your tax rate and the fee the umbrella company charges, which can come in two forms:

-Fixed fee – this is a flat fee the company charges every week or month.
-It is typically around £100 a month.
+• Fixed fee: This is a flat fee the company charges every week or month.
+It is typically around £80 to £100 a month.

-Percentage fee – this fee is charged as a percentage of your income.
-It is often around 5%, which can hit higher earners more.
+• Percentage fee: This fee is charged as a percentage of your income.
+It is often between 3%-5%, however this type of fee is now less commonly used.

 As a contractor, should I use an umbrella company?